raspberrypi/style-guide/style-guide.md

 *   gram – see g
 *   grey – not gray (unless writing for a US audience)
 *   grown-up - the noun takes a hyphen; it isn't _grownup_
 *   GSM – Global System for Mobile Communications
+*   GStreamer
 *   guestbook
 *   GUI – graphical user interface
 *   guizero